mobile-devices/ruby-agents-sdk/docs/to_user/Code Example:: echo agent.md

-An echo agent is an agent that reply the message received.
+An echo agent is an agent that replies with the message received.

 ``` ruby
 def new_message_from_device(meta, payload, account)